scalawithcats/scala-with-cats/src/pages/monads/index.md

 and `flatMap` takes care of all the horrifying underlying complexities of thread pools and schedulers.

-If you've made extensive use of Scala's `Futures`, you'll know that the code above is running each operation *in sequence*.
+If you've made extensive use of `Future`, you'll know that the code above is running each operation *in sequence*.
 This becomes clearer if we expand out the for comprehension